ajktown/docs/eksctl/01_setup.md

 eksctl get clusters --region ap-northeast-1
 ```

-We highly recommend to modify the region using `vi`
+We highly recommend to modify the region using `vi`, to skip specifying your deploying region for every command.
 ```sh
 $ vi ~/.aws/config
 ```